Schafer: As inflation looms, the bond run ends and investors scramble

 Prices just might be going up for many of the things we buy.

-But it's been a far rougher time in the bond market.
+But it has been a far rougher time in the bond market.
 And that could eventually mean a lot for the real world of saving and borrowing money.

-"As a bond manager, we are scrambling to come up with strategies just to preserve principal," said Bryce Doty, senior vice president with Sit Fixed Income Advisors, LLC of Minneapolis and a senior manager of taxable bond portfolios.
-"Were not so naive as to think we're going to have a significant positive return" in 2021.
+"As a bond manager, we are scrambling to come up with strategies just to preserve principal," said Bryce Doty, senior vice president with Sit Fixed Income Advisors of Minneapolis and a senior manager of taxable bond portfolios.
+"We're not so naive as to think we're going to have a significant positive return" in 2021.

 "It's over," he later added, of the 40-year bull market in bonds.